breatheco-de/exercise-unit-test-with-jest/.learn/exercises/11-tests-skelleton/README.md

 # `11` The first test

-This are the convertion ratios between **Euro €** and other currencies today:
+This are the conversion ratios between **Euro €** and other currencies today:

 ```js
 // one euro is: